We’re pleased to present our 24th annual health care conference at the Red Rock Casino & Spa in Las Vegas on November 7 and 8, 2019.

 Crane serves on the board of directors of the National Coalition on Health Care.
 In 2016, he received the prestigious Mathies Award for Vision and Excellence in Health Care Leadership.
 Crane received his BA from the University of California, Berkeley and his JD from Loyola University of Los Angeles.

-Paul Holden is a partner with Moss Adams Health Care Consulting Practice, where he oversees the reimbursement group.
-Paul has been in public accounting since 2003.
-He provides reimbursement consulting and business assurance services to health care providers in acute and post-acute settings throughout the western United States.
+Paul Holden is partner at Moss Adams and leads the Cost Reimbursement Practice within Health Care Consulting and specializes in regulatory reporting.
+He has more than 15 years of experience providing reimbursement consulting and business assurance related services to health care providers in acute and postacute settings throughout the western United States.

-Holden is well-versed in preparing Medicare and Medicaid cost reports, assisting clients during third-party audits, formulating appeals of audit issues in connection with cost reports, and assisting hospitals, sole community hospitals, critical access hospitals, rural health clinics, and federally qualified health centers with billing and reimbursement issues.
-He explores the role of the Medicare cost report and claims data in the DRG and APC rate setting processes; wage index cost finding and labor market definitions with a focus on wage index reform; and Medicare cost report datamining and benchmarking.
+His areas of specialties include Medicare and Medicaid reimbursement strategies; assisting clients during third-party audits; formulating appeals of audit issues in connection with cost reports; and assisting skilled nursing facilities, hospitals, health systems, sole community hospitals, critical access hospitals, rural health clinics, and federally qualified health centers with billing and reimbursement issues.
+He continually explores the role of Medicare cost report and claims data in the federal rate setting processes and Medicare cost report data-mining and benchmarking.

-Vernaglia is the past cochair of the Boston Bar Association's Health Law.
-He serves on the editorial boards of JONA's Journal of Healthcare Law, Ethics, & Regulation; and Medicine & Health in Rhode Island.
-He’s one of nine members of the Medical Economics' Board of Legal Editorial Consultants and has been chair of MCLE's comprehensive Health Law Basics program and the advanced Health Law Conference for several years.
-In addition, he’s been cochair of the Health Care Compliance Association’s northeast regional annual meeting for the past decade.
+He’s the past co-chair of the Boston Bar Association's Health Law Committee.
+He serves on the editorial boards of The Report on Medicare Compliance, Journal of Nursing Administration’s (JONA) Journal of Healthcare Law, Ethics, & Regulation; and Medicine & Health/Rhode Island.
+He’s one of nine members of the Medical Economics' Board of Legal Editorial Consultants and for several years, he’s served as chair of Massachusetts’ Continuing Law Education’s (MCLE) comprehensive Health Law Basics program and the advanced Health Law Conference.
+He’s involved with several not-for-profit organizations as a board member and legal advisor.
+He’s served as a co-chair of the Health Care Compliance Association’s (HCCA) northeast regional annual meeting for the past decade.

 Learn about the many benefits your organization can receive by becoming a conference sponsor.